UiPath-Services/CredentialStorePlugins/OneIdentitySafeguard.SecureStore/README.md

 # Troubleshooting
 The following errors may show up in the Application Eventlog.
-## {{Authorization is required for this request}}
+## Authorization is required for this request
 Possible causes:
 * The Certificate of the A2A user is invalid or expired
 * 'Visible to Certificate User' is not enabled although the credential request is made by AccountName@[AssetName|AssetNetworkAddress|DomainName]
 * Wrong asset value is configured, the requested account is not listed in the A2A registration
 * Invalid sgkey given

-## {{Unable to connect to web service https://<safeguard-address>/service/core/v3, Error: An error occurred while sending the request.
-The read operation failed, see inner exception.}}:
+## Unable to connect to web service https://{safeguard-address}/service/core/v3, Error: An error occurred while sending the request.
+The read operation failed, see inner exception.:
-* Check network connectivity from the Orchestrator to <safeguard-address>:443
+* Check network connectivity from the Orchestrator to {safeguard-address}:443
 * Make sure the Application Identity running the Orchestrator has access to the certificate store where the A2A certificate is stored.
 Apply one of the following options:
   * Use a dedicated account to run the Orchestrator.
   * Grant access to the certificate stored in the certificate store for the Application Pool Identitity, see above at 'Orchestrator certificate configuration'